node-migrator-bot/mason/readme.md

 Simple static-file build system for jade, stylus, and JavaScript.

-Includes express plugin for easily rendering built-or-debug HTML, CSS, and JS.
+- Express plugin for easily rendering built-or-debug HTML, CSS, and JS.
+- Command-line `mason` executable for easily building projects.
+- JavaScript API for building from within your own code.

 ### Why?